operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 prometheus-server-0                    3/3     Running   1          40s
 ```

-Note: Please wait till Pod STATUS will be "Running" and then proceed further.
+Note: Wait until the STATUS of Pods is "Running".

-- Create below yaml definition of the Custom Resource to create the service NodePort to access prometheus server:
+- Create below yaml definition of the custom resource to create the service NodePort to access prometheus server.

 ```execute